epomatti/azure-iot-solution/README.md

 Restart the VM: `az vm restart -g rg-fusiontech -n vm-fusiontech-edgegateway`

-> ⚠️ Need to add a manual DNS registry: `edgegateway.fusiontech.iot A 10.0.90.4`
+> ⚠️ After changing the hostname, need to add a manual DNS registry: `edgegateway.fusiontech.iot A 10.0.90.4`.
+I should find a fix for this if I have time.

 ```sh
 az network private-dns record-set a add-record -g rg-fusiontech -z fusiontech.iot -n edgegateway.fusiontech.iot -a "10.0.90.4"